zidsi/classla/README.superuser.md

 ## Usage of tagging control via the tokenizer

 Tagging control via the tokenizer is used by default, unless you are using pretokenized text.
 The tokenizer gives LEMMA, XPOS, UPOS and FEATS information for phenomena such as punctuation, symbols, e-mails, URLs, mentions, hashtags, emoticons and emojis.
-You may override default setting by using the boolean `pos_tagging_control` attribute.
+You may override default setting by using the boolean `pos_lemma_pretag` attribute.

-### Example of `pos_tagging_control` usage
+### Example of `pos_lemma_pretag` usage
 ```
 >>> import classla
->>> nlp = classla.Pipeline('sl', pos_tagging_control=False)  # initialize the default Slovene pipeline
+>>> nlp = classla.Pipeline('sl', pos_lemma_pretag=False)  # initialize the default Slovene pipeline
 >>> doc = nlp("France Prešeren je rojen v Vrbi.")       # run the pipeline
 >>> print(doc.to_conll())                               # print the output in CoNLL-U format
 # newpar id = 1